Zeyadm8112/Network_Designing/README.md

 Router(config-if)# no shutdown

 ```
-2. PC and Printer Configuration
+### 2. **PC and Printer Configuration**

 Each PC and printer in both departments were configured with static IP addresses, following the subnet scheme provided:
 - Accounts Department (198.162.40.0/25):
   - PC0: 198.162.40.2, default gateway: 198.162.40.1
   - PC1: 198.162.40.3, default gateway: 198.162.40.1